forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config.md

 - `name` represents the human-readable name of the token
 - `units` contains a list of token units, each of them having the following attributes:
   - `denom`
   - `exponent`
+  - (optional) `aliases`
+  - (optional) `price_id`

-:::tip Provide a valid denom
+:::tip Provide a valid `price_id`
-When fetching the various prices of the token, we will try and search for prices based on the `denom` of the units that you provide.
+When fetching the various prices of the token, we will try and search for prices based on the `price_id` of the units that you provide.
-For this reason, you need to make sure that you provide at least a unit with a denom that is listed inside the [CoinGecko coins list API](https://api.coingecko.com/api/v3/coins/list).
+For this reason, you need to make sure that you provide at least a unit with a `price_id` that is listed inside the [CoinGecko coins list API](https://api.coingecko.com/api/v3/coins/list).

 E.g.
-If you have a token that is named `MyToken` and is listed inside CoinGecko with the ticker `$MTKN`, make sure you specify a token unit having denom `mtkn` and exponent `6` (or whatever amount of decimal places your token unit has).
+If you have a token that is named `MyToken` and is listed inside CoinGecko with the ticker `$MTKN` and id `MyToken`, make sure you specify a token unit having `denom = "mtkn"`, `price_id = "mytoken"`  and `exponent = 6` (or whatever amount of decimal places your token unit has inside your chain).
 This will make sure the price is always fetched correctly.
 :::

 ## `rpc`